 BMW's next generation of the M3 coupe didn't arrive in the U.S. until 1995, with the E36 generation of the 3-Series.
 This time around, the M3 was also available as a convertible and as a four-door sedan, but those were only part of the major changes to the M3.
-Riding on an entirely new (and considerably heavier, at more than 3,200 pounds) chassis, the E36 M3 was also significantly more powerful, rating 240 horsepower and 240 pound-feet of torque from either a 3.0-liter in-line six-cylinder engine (1995 only) or a 3.2-liter version of the same engine (1996–1999).
-The 3.2-liter engine scored the same horsepower rating, but rose to 240 pound-feet of torque from the 3.0-liter's 225.
-A five-speed manual gearbox was standard.
+Riding on an entirely new (and considerably heavier, at more than 3,200 pounds) chassis, the E36 M3 was also significantly more powerful, rating 240 hp and 240 pound-feet of torque from either a 3.0-liter inline-6 (1995 only) or a 3.2-liter version of the same engine (1996–1999).
+The 3.2-liter engine scored the same horsepower rating, but torque rose to 240 lb-ft from the 3.0-liter's 225 lb-ft of twist.
+A 5-speed manual gearbox was standard.

 The third generation of the M3, the E46 generation, arrived in the U.S. in 2001.
-Again, a new chassis underpinned the car, and again, the engine was upgraded, again using a 3.2-liter in-line six-cylinder, but rated at 333 horsepower and 262 pound-feet of torque.
-Again, the weight of the new M3 grew with its power, now up to about 3,450 pounds.
+A new chassis underpinned the car, and the engine was upgraded, this time using a 3.2-liter inline-6 rated at 333 hp and 262 lb-ft of torque.
+The weight of the new M3 grew with its power, now up to about 3,450 pounds.
 The E46 car came with a standard 6-speed manual but was also available with a single-clutch SMG (sequential manual gearbox) transmission, which basically automated the clutch and gear shifting for quicker responses and an automatic mode.

 For the fourth generation of the M3, BMW decided to add two more cylinders once again, but this time, in a V-configuration.
-The new 4.0-liter V-8 rated 414 horsepower and 295 pound-feet of torque.
+The new 4.0-liter V-8 put out 414 hp and 295 lb-ft of torque.
 Once again, the extra power was needed to combat the extra weight, since the E92 M3 Coupe tipped the scales at 3,483 pounds.
-In addition to the first V-8 for the M3, the E92 generation also offered the first dual-clutch transmission for the model, a seven-speed M-DCT.
-While real-world testing showed the fourth-gen M3 Coupe could hit 60 mph in under four seconds when equipped with the new M-DCT gearbox, BMW's claimed estimates were 4.5 seconds with the M-DCT and 4.7 seconds with the 6-speed manual.
+In addition to the first V-8 for the M3, the E92 generation also offered the first dual-clutch transmission for the model, a 7-speed M-DCT.
+Real-world testing showed the fourth-gen M3 coupe could hit 60 mph in under four seconds when equipped with the new M-DCT gearbox, though BMW's claimed estimate was 4.5 seconds with the M-DCT and 4.7 seconds with the 6-speed manual.